 State of the pedestrian walkway between Asoke Road and Emporium Shopping Complex a while back.
 It stayed this way for many months, before road works were completed.
-Motorcycles on the pavement (even police) are a common sight.
+Motorcycles on the pavement (even police) were a common sight.

 Bangkok's Sidewalks : Pedestrians, Wheelchairs, Strollers

 Bangkok's sidewalks are not exactly pleasant to walk on.
-The pavement will almost be invariable damaged, with potholes and loose tiles abounding.
+The pavement will almost be invariable damaged, with potholes and loose tiles.
 The pavement is regularly replaced.
 There is a special unit of the Bangkok municipality arranging new pavements around the city, we think like every 3-5 years.
 The pavement is tiled, but not much underground support is provided, since digging along the road needs to be easy, in view of the frequent necessity to dig holes and updating water utilities and the like.
 As a result, the pavement often starts deteriorating a few months after its 'renovation'.
 Tiles come loose, water seeps in, the underground subsides etc.

 The pavement in Thailand is elevated above road level.
 This makes it just a little bit easier to walk during or after flooding of the roads.
 If they were not elevated, cars would also use sidewalk for traffic and for parking.
 While the sidewalk is elevated, it is often intersected by access roads to houses, shopping centers, and other buildings.
 So one has to continuously step off and on the pavement.
 This likely is not beneficial for your knee joints and hips, and you may misstep and twist your ankles.[Note : there is a theory that says walking or running on uneven surfaces is good for the brain, since it asks for contiunous adaptation to the environment.
 That said, there is likely an age or a state of disability, were uneven sidewalks become to hazardous]